 • Seven nights comfortable en-suite hotel accommodation.
 We choose from our personally inspected shortlist, where birders are welcome and the hospitality is special.
 Guests are never expected to share.
 All rooms are en-suite.
 Full details with your joining pack.

-• All transfers by comfortable minibus.
+• All transport including rail transfers as stated, by comfortable minibus.

 • Guidance from a professional Group Leader.